 We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
 We looked at a sample of dental care records to confirm our findings and noted that individual records were written and managed in a way that kept patients safe.

-Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation (GDPR) requirements, (formerly known as the Data Protection Act).
+Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation (GDPR) requirements.